halfpintutopia/magic-forest-trail/README.md

 ![Screenshot of the text image with quicklinks feature for mobile](./docs/media/images/features/text-image/feature_image-title-text-with-quicklinks_mobile.png)

-*Screenshot of the text image with quicklinks feature for mobile*
+*Screenshot of the text image with quick links feature for mobile*

 <br>

 ![Screenshot of the text image with quicklinks feature for desktop](./docs/media/images/features/text-image/feature_image-title-text-with-quicklinks.png)

-*Screenshot of the text image with quicklinks feature for desktop*
+*Screenshot of the text image with quick links feature for desktop*

 <br>

-There are two version of the text-image feature.
+There are two versions of the text-image feature.

 The first one can be found on the home page.
-This is simple layout of image and text.
+This is a simple layout of a single image and text.
 When multiple image text sections are on the same page, they are set to be alternative sides.
-The text remains in a container and the image stretches to either the left or right side, dependendant on which side of the text it is positioned.
-This effect was to fill empty space on wider devices.
+The text remains in a container, and the Image stretches to either the left or right side, dependent on which side of the text it is positioned.
+This effect was to fill empty space on wider devices and to add colour.

 The second version is seen on the storybook page.
 The layout is exactly the same.
-The content is slightly different, as under each text, there is a link which enables the visitor to quickly go the trail page if they are interested to visit the place mentioned in the story.
+The content is slightly different, as, under each text, there is a link which enables the visitor to quickly go to the trail page if they are interested in visiting the place mentioned in the story.

 ## Future Implementations